-WHAT TO DO: With such a competitive female beauty market, brands leverage social media to create emotional connections with the customers.
+WHAT TO DO: With such a competitive female beauty market, Veet wanted to leverage social media to create emotional connections with the customers.

 WE DID IT: We thought of Veet as the "smoothest" friend a girl can have, and we created four Facebook contents that engaged and entertained the fan-base whilst incorporating in the theme of waxing and hair removal.

 "Without hair on the tongue" is an idiomatic Italian expression that refers to those who say everything they think without any filter.
 These posts were created as if they had been written by a piercingly ironic woman who gives her opinion on girls' topics.

 #2: Veet World